Pilot using an expired proxy when authenticating to the collector

 And then periodically copy X509_USER_PROXY_ORIGINAL into X509_USER_PROXY (maybe with a condor cron?).
 Marco Mambelli, thoughts on this?

 The other comment is that, despite being a 14years old bug, this seems a high priority ticket for CMS: the landscape of resources is changing, and we might have more and more resources with a similar setup (big number of cores, long pilots).
 Until now we were lucky that pilot always lasted arond 48hours, and even if they lasted longer nobody had advanced monitor/interest to spot this (those pilots behave like "draining pilots").
 Being the pilot 160 cores is what motivated Justas to get to the bottom of this (160cores means you waste a lot of resources when you are in this fake draining phase).

-#2 Updated by Marco Mambelli about 1 month ago
+#2 Updated by Marco Mambelli 3 months ago

 In 2018, v3.4, we introduced GLIDEIN_Ignore_X509_Duration, defaulting to true.